-George Cukor‘s (1899- 1983) private life was well known in Hollywood.
+George Cukor (1899- 1983) led a private life that wasn’t so private in Hollywood.
 His Sunday afternoon pool parties were legendary, having been described in detail by some of the party guests, including gay writer John Rechy.
 Cukor’s home, decorated by gay actor turned gay interior designer William Haines, was THE spot for Hollywood homosexuals to gather.
-The close knit group of regulars included Haines and his partner Jimmie Shields, plus Alan Ladd, writer Somerset Maugham, screenwriter Rowland Leigh, costume designers Orry-Kelly and Robert Le Maire, and handsome actor Robert Walker.
+The close knit group of regulars included Haines and his partner Jimmie Shields, writer Somerset Maugham, screenwriter Rowland Leigh, costume designers Orry-Kelly and Robert Le Maire, and handsome actors Alan Ladd and Robert Walker.
 Frank Horn, private secretary to Cary Grant, was a frequent guest.
 Cukor and his sophisticated, artistic friends socialized with their boyfriends, hustlers, rough trade, actor wannabes, or ambitious artists and writers, who saw Cukor’s parties as a way into the exclusive Hollywood life.

 Cukor would invite friends and colleagues he knew he could trust not to out him.
 In 1978, for Architectural Digest, he said of his Mediterranean style compound at 9166 Cordell Drive:

 “The best times of my life I remember having here — in my own house.
 It’s been an intimate part of my life, my work, my friends — a great many friends indeed.
 As a matter of fact we used to work six days a week, and usually on Sundays, I don’t know how I managed it all, but we had lunch here.”